Skip to main content

 Since uninsured motorist protection is included in all policies in Ontario, you will be covered.
 Your car insurance claim will be submitted to your insurer, and you will deal with them directly.

 An uninsured motorist involved in an automobile accident will face significant fines and the potential of criminal charges.
 Damage to their vehicle will not be covered and they will have to pay out of pocket to repair damages.
-Drivers that don't a active auto policy could also face a lawsuit from the other driver or insurer to seek damages.
+Drivers who don't have an active auto policy could also face a lawsuit from the other driver or insurer to seek damages.

 It could.
 Even if you are not at-fault, your premium could increase after the claim.
 Your insurer will pay for the damages, but since they cannot recover all the costs from the uninsured driver protection, your rates could increase.

 Yes.
 You will be required to pay a deductible when filing a claim under your UM.
-The amount you pay will depend on your insurance.
+The amount you pay will depend on your policy.

 Yes.
 Any property damaged or destroyed due to an accident caused by a hit and run or uninsured driver will be covered.